ClickHouse/ClickHouse/docs/en/operations/system-tables/symbols.md

 # symbols

 Contains information for introspection of `clickhouse` binary.
 It requires the introspection privilege to access.
-This table is only usable for C++ experts and ClickHouse engineers.
+This table is only useful for C++ experts and ClickHouse engineers.

 Columns: